-- · You disclose details of your personal life or employment to a customer. - · You swap contact details with customers or interact using social media. - You invite a customer to a personal party or social event. - You take a customer to your home.

-- · You take friends or family members to the customer's home. - · You accept an invitation from a customer to a personal party or social event. - · You borrow items from customers. - You use touch that is not essential to doing your job. - You do additional tasks outside the care (service) plan or at the customer's request. - You discuss particular details or gossip about other support workers with customers. - You discuss company business activities or decisions with customers.
+- You disclose details of your personal life or employment to a client. - You swap contact details with clients or interact using social media. - You invite a client to a personal party or social event. - You take a client to your home or that of your family or friends. - You take friends or family members to the client's home. - You accept an invitation from a client to a personal party or social event, other than during providing support for community access. - · You borrow items from clients. - You use touch that is not essential to doing your job. - You do additional tasks outside the care (service) plan or at the client's request. - You discuss particular details or gossip about other support workers with clients. - You discuss company business activities or decisions with clients.